-Camping in such a way that doesn’t end up in long-term damage and destruction of the environment seems a no-brainer to me.
+Camping in such a way that doesn’t end up in damage and destruction of the environment seems a no-brainer to me.

 Most people hike or camp because they enjoy and value spending time outdoors.
 And many people have a sense of their environmental impact when heading outdoors.

 But I’ve also learnt over the years that enjoying the outdoors responsibly is not a sentiment shared by all campers, and occasionally even hikers.